Your guide to Medicaid coverage's vision benefits

 Income requirements to be eligible for Medicaid benefits vary from state to state, but generally are based on the federal poverty guidelines issued each year by the Department of Health and Human Services (HHS).

-- For families with more than four persons, add $3,820 for each additional person
+For families with more than eight persons, add $4,480 for each additional person

-Federal poverty guidelines are 15 percent higher for U.S. citizens residing in Hawaii and 25 percent higher for residents of Alaska.
+The federal poverty guidelines are 15% higher for U.S. citizens residing in Hawaii and 25% higher for those living in Alaska.

 However, low income alone does not necessarily qualify a person for Medicaid benefits, and many poor Americans are not covered by the program.
 To be covered by Medicaid, you also must meet other eligibility requirements established by the program.
 You can learn more about these criteria by contacting your state's Medicaid office.